 The new pine board is soft and the screws go in fairly easy.
 However, those bed posts are hardwood and will snap a screw very easily.
 I used my mom’s old trick of soaping screws, allowing them to be driven in by hand with no problem.

-I never use my screw gun for this kind of job, I always use a good old fashioned screw driver.
+You should never use a screw gun for this kind of job.
+That’s right, I always use a good old fashioned screw driver.

 I always use my favorite d rings to hang my shelves.